Pulsational mode stability in complex EiBI-gravitating polarized astroclouds with (r, q)-distributed electrons: Physical model and mathematical formalism

 In equations \eqref{eq:2.1}-\eqref{eq:2.7}, $\Gamma [z] \left(\text{defined simply as } \Gamma [z] =\int_{0}^{\infty} e^{-x} x^{z-1} dx\right)$ denotes the so-called characteristic gamma function \cite{qureshi2004parallel}.
 The symbols $r$ and $q$ represent the non-thermal spectral indices specifying the electronic thermo-statistics.
 The variable $\phi$ represents the electrostatic potential, $v_\text{th}=(2T_e/m_e)^{1/2}$ denotes the thermal velocity of the electrons, $T_{e(i)}$ corresponds to the electron (ion) temperature (in eV), $m_e$ is the mass of an electron, and $n_{e(i)}$ is the number density of electrons (ions), with $n_{e0(i0)}$ being their corresponding equilibrium number densities.
 It is crucial to emphasize that the spectral indices $r$ and $q$ in the $(r,q)$-distribution law must follow the conditions $q>1$ and $q(r+1)>5/2$ \cite{qureshi2004parallel,ali2021contribution}.
 In the special case when $r=0$ and $q \to \infty$, the $(r,q)$-distribution transitions to the Maxwellian distribution; where, the multi-order non-thermality coefficients A and B become $A=1$ and $B=1/2$.

 The dust particles, when emerged in a plasma environment, become electrically charged (through contact electrification process) due to the random collisions of lighter constituent species with the dust grains.
 As the electrons possess a greater thermal velocity compared to the ions, they reach the dust grain surface significantly faster than the ions.
 This rapid accumulation of the electrons on the grain surfaces makes them negatively charged \cite{Shukla_2002,dutta2016stability}.
-However, due to the partially ionized nature of the cloud, not all dust grains are electrically charged; hence, both neutral and negative dust grains are present in the system.
-Thus, the neutral and negatively charged grains are considered as two different fluids.
-Furthermore, in the context of studying the collapse of a dense DMC, it is reasonable to consider the exchange of momentum between charged and neutral dust grains.
-The rates of binary collisions for momentum transfer from the charged to the neutral dust particles and vice versa are given by $\nu_{cn}\approx \pi r_d^2 n_{dn0} v_{td}$ and $\nu_{nc}\approx \pi r_d^2 n_{dc0} v_{td}$, respectively.
-Here, $r_d$ is the radius of the dust grain, $n_{dco} (n_{dn0})$ is the equilibrium number density of charged (neutral) dust, and $v_{td}=(2T_d/m_d)^{1/2}$ is their common thermal velocity.
-The frictional force term can be neglected for neutral dust grains under the condition that the Jeans mode frequency $\omega\gg\nu_{cn}$ with $\nu_{cn}/\nu_{nc}=n_{dn0}/n_{dc0}\gg1$ \cite{dwivedi1999pulsational}.
+However, due to the partially ionized state of the cloud, not all dust grains become electrically charged.
+This leads to the presence of both neutral and negative dust grains in the system.
+Thus, the neutral and negatively charged grains are treated as two distinct fluids.
+Furthermore, in the context of studying the collapse of a dense DMC, it is relevant to consider the momentum exchange between charged and neutral dust grains.
+The rates of binary collisions transferring momentum from charged to neutral dust particles and vice versa are respectively given as $\nu_{cn}\approx \pi r_d^2 n_{dn0} v_\text{td}$ and $\nu_{nc}\approx \pi r_d^2 n_{dc0} v_\text{td}$.
+Here, $r_d$ is the dust radius, $n_{dco} (n_{dn0})$ is the equilibrium number density of charged (neutral) dust, and $v_\text{td}=(2T_d/m_d)^{1/2}$ is their common thermal velocity.
+The frictional force term can be neglected for neutral dust under the condition that the Jeans mode frequency $\omega\gg\nu_{cn}$ with $\nu_{cn}/\nu_{nc}=n_{dn0}/n_{dc0}\gg1$ \cite{dwivedi1999pulsational}.

 The neutral dust dynamics can be described using the continuity and momentum equations with the negligible frictional effect respectively as

 Again, the charged dust dynamics can be described using continuity and momentum equations with significant frictional effect respectively as